 11. Train Subscribers to Click

-If you want your subscribers to buy your products, they will have to eventually click on a link inside one of your emails to a sales page or a checkout.
+If you want your subscribers to buy your products, they will have to eventually click on a link inside one of your emails to a sales page or a checkout page.
 Why not start getting them used to clicking links now?

 The best way to train subscribers to click is by offering incredible value with each and every link you give them.
 Make it really worth their while to click, and over time they will learn to expect good things on the other end of your links.